Moris-shi/FUS-Robotic-Manipulator/README.md

-Please read through the FUS report first which will contain all information on development of the manipulator and assembly instructions
+Please refer to the project abstract and FUS report first which contains all information on development of the manipulator and assembly instructions